-How to get a great night's sleep: Could less mean more?February 14th, 2013 in Sleep apnea /
+How to get a great night's sleep: Could less mean more?February 14, 2013 in Medicine & Health / Sleep apnea

 If you regularly struggle to fall asleep, it might be better to try and restrict rather than extend the amount of time you spend in bed.

 According to the new Good-Night Guide from The Sleep Council, sleep restriction can help people who only manage limited sleep, to fall asleep faster and wake up fewer times.

 It's a new approach to helping problem sleepers, the idea being to build a strong association between your bed and sleep.
 Anyone, for example, only getting five hours sleep a night but spending seven hours in bed, may benefit from limiting themselves to just five hours in bed at night.